Tampa Smokers

 The Tampa Smokers was a name used between 1919 and 1954 by a series of minor league baseball teams based in Tampa, Florida.
 The nickname was a nod to the local cigar industry, which was the most important industry in Tampa during the years in which the Smokers were active.
 During periods in which the name was not used by a professional team, various local semi-pro and amateur teams took up the Smokers name.

 Team history

 Florida State League / Southeastern League (1919 – 1930)

 The original Tampa Smokers were a charter franchise of the original Florida State League, which started play in 1919.
 The name reflected the importance of the cigar industry to the Tampa area.

+In 1919, the Tampa Smokers became a charter member of the six-team, Class D level Florida State League.
+Orlando joined with he Bartow Polkers, Bradenton Growers, Lakeland Highlanders, Orlando Caps and Sanford Celeryfeds teams as the Florida State League charter members.

 In 1928, the team was officially known as the Tampa Krewes, a reference to Ye Mystic Krewe of Gasparilla, the organization which organizes the local Gasparilla Pirate Festival.
 In 1929, the club moved to the Southeastern League and restored the Smokers nickname, but it ceased operations when the league folded following the 1930 season.